OfficeDev/open-xml-docs/docs/how-to-create-a-presentation-document-by-providing-a-file-name.md

     }
 ```

-Using the Open XML SDK 2.5, you can create presentation structure and
+Using the Open XML SDK, you can create presentation structure and
 content by using strongly-typed classes that correspond to
 PresentationML elements.
 You can find these classes in the [DocumentFormat.OpenXml.Presentation](https://msdn.microsoft.com/library/office/documentformat.openxml.presentation.aspx)
 namespace.
 The following table lists the names of the classes that